-During the month of October, your dentists in New York are trying to increase breast cancer awareness.
+During the month of October, your dentists in New Jersey are trying to increase breast cancer awareness.

 Why, you ask?
 Just take a look at some of these hard-hitting facts:

 - Every 2 minutes, a woman is diagnosed with breast cancer in the U.S. (Edith Sanford)

 - In 2014, about 410 men will die from breast cancer.
 (Susan G. Komen)

 - Over 250,000 women under 40 in the U.S. live with a breast cancer diagnosis while 13,000 more young women will be diagnosed this year.
 (Young Survival)

 Did you know?
 According to the American Dental Hygienist Association, 75% of American adults suffer from various forms of gum disease.

 This is important because men and women who have gum disease, missing teeth, and overall poor oral hygiene are 11 times more likely to be diagnosed with breast cancer.
 (Breast Cancer Research & Treatment Journal)